pmatos/racket-news/README.md

 41. Futures Visualizer by the Racket team
 42. Koyo by Bogdan Popa
 43. Urlang by Jens Axel Soegaard
+44. crypto by Ryan Culpepper
+--
+45. ruckus

 ## Featured Papers